 As a result, the Combined Company received approximately \$19.0 million in gross proceeds funded by approximately \$4.5 million in cash held in BCAC's trust account net of redemption and \$14.5 million from the PIPE.
 The Combined Company paid off the Extension and Working Capital Notes that totaled \$0.9 million and incurred \$9.2 million in transaction expenses relating to the Business Combination, consisting of banking, legal, and other professional fees.
 The 2022 PIPE Investors received an aggregate of 1,452,000 units (each a "PIPE Unit") at a purchase price of \$10.00 per unit.
 Each PIPE Unit consists of one share of common stock and one-half of one warrant.
-Each whole warrant entitles the PIPE Investor to purchase one share of common stock at an exercise price of \$11.50 per share until July 29, 2027.
+Each whole warrant entitles the PIPE Investor to purchase one share of common stock at an exercise price of \$11.50 per share during the period commencing 30 days after July 29, 2022 and terminating on the five-year anniversary of July 29, 2022.